-During the semester, we will be discussing four teaching cases.
+During the semester, we will be discussing five teaching cases.
 A teaching case is basically a story that describes a real business situation faced by managers, employees, entrepreneurs, etc. Cases allow you to perform an analysis/evaluation and recommend a course of action for the protagonist of the case.

-Some cases are individual, and some require working with a team.
-The first and last one will be completed individually.
-The middle two will be completed as group assignments.
-All the analysis assignments will have helper assignments to prepare you for discussion of the cases and improve collaboration on the group assignments.
-Please pay attention to the deadlines.
-Before the case discussion, individually or in teams you will submit a write up (500 words max 12-point font, 1.5-spaced) document in CI Learn.
+Before the case discussion, you will submit a write-up (500 words max 12-point font, 1.5-spaced) document in CI Learn.
 This preparation will help you to get your thoughts organized for the in-class discussions.
 Be sure to read the prompts for each case, but usually, you will: